NVlabs/DiSECt/README.md

 ## Installation

 ### Dataset
-To set up our [dataset](https://drive.google.com/file/d/1wucF6uyerdcrRPxZ88hfWOLv3pfCisNu/view?usp=sharing) of meshes, simulated knife forces and nodal motion fields we recorded in the ANSYS LS-DYNA simulator, download [this zip file (96 MB)](https://drive.google.com/file/d/1wucF6uyerdcrRPxZ88hfWOLv3pfCisNu/view?usp=sharing) and extract it in the project folder, such that the folder `dataset` is at the top level.
+The [dataset](./dataset) of meshes, simulated knife forces, and nodal motion fields recorded in the ANSYS LS-DYNA simulator is included in this repository under the top-level `dataset` folder.

 We provide a `README.md` file with more details on the contents of this dataset in the `dataset` folder.
 The dataset is released under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).